sparkfun/Apollo3_Uploader_SVL/README.md

 Artemis SVL Versions:

+* v6 - Fix to write to the upper half of flash
 * v5 - Speed and reliability increases
 * v4 - Added peripheral deinitialization to deliver the Apollo3 closer to the initial reset state.
 * v3 - Initial version